yala/MLCodeLab/README.md

 - Analysis tools and feature engineering
 - Experimenting with different classifiers

 In the talk, I'll walk through the solution code, but working through implementing the code skeletons is heavily encouraged!
-That's where the real learning comes in.
+It's not very tricky but generating the code yourself will solidify the knowledge.
 Let's get started!

 # 1: Building it End to End
 In this section, we'll be building a featureExtractor, mapping tweets to a discrete sized array (a bag of words model), training a Perceptron and evaluating our results.
 The relevant python file is listed bellow.